to4dy/TraffiStats/README.md

 Please join the project and contribute.

 Available:

-Planned:
+  - Get JSON of closest bus station by distance.
+(Doc: https://data.public.lu/en/reuses/close-transport-stations-in-json/)

+Planned Data:
   - How many busses are currenlty late?
-(How punctual is Luxembourg)
   - Record lots of data and learn to predict perturbations on certain public transport lanes.
-  - Many more.
+  - Much more..